How to Sew Pointe Shoes

 Reiterate for the other side of the shoe

-Accomplish the identical thing to secure the next strand of ribbon, however, on the reverse side of the shoe.
+Do the identical thing to secure the next strand of lace but on the reverse side of the shoe.
 Place this ribbon piece so it becomes the mirror image of the first piece.

-• When you finish sewing the ribbon on 1-shoe, reiterate the same method to attach the rest of the 2-ribbons to the other shoe.
+• When you finish sewing the lace on 1-shoe, reiterate the same method to attach the rest of the 2-ribbons to the other shoe.

 Conclusion: How to sew pointe shoes

-Hopefully, you’ve been benefited from this guide on how to sew pointe shoes.
+Thank you for reading this guide on how to sew pointe shoes.
+Hopefully, it has been helpful to you.

 Leave a Reply